 Accountability and Incentive Systems

-In Shanghai, teachers and principals are also held accountable by school administrators and their fellow teachers.
+In addition to the formal process, educators and schools also hold themselves accountable to their peers and the public through social expectations.
+Teachers are expected to constantly be improving their practice through preparation and continuing development.
+They work closely with and are monitored frequently by their peers as well as school and government administrators, and these evaluations impact their career paths and salaries.
 Top performing educators are lauded and held up as examples to other educators, who are fully expected to draw lessons from their peers’ success.
 Similarly, top performing educators are expected to aid in the development of their less successful peers.
 This process is facilitated through school partnerships and clusters as well as the practice of having successful school administrative teams temporarily take over the administration of lower performing schools, aiding both the students and the staff.

 Schools also provide access to examination results to hold themselves accountable to parents and members of the public.
 Because so much of Chinese educational success is based on these results, it is extremely easy for the public to determine which schools are successful and which are not; all are accountable in this way.

 Although the inspection system does not mandate remedies for low-performing schools, provinces and municipalities have developed their own systems for assisting schools that need improvement.
 Shanghai has been a leader in this regard.
 Under the Empowered Management Program, the Shanghai Municipal Education Commission pairs low-performing schools with high-performing schools; both partners must apply to participate.
 Teachers and administrators from the high-performing school spend several days a week in the low-performing school and provide coaching and technical support.
 Teachers from the low-performing school also visit the high-performing school to observe classes and instruction.
 The arrangement is usually for a two-year period.